 What it Means and How to Respond - Moving Away from Opaque Collection and Use of Consumer Data Towards a Decision-Oriented, Transparent, and Privacy-Friendly Future.

 The internet is at a turning point.
-Google has announced the phasing out of third-party cookies by mid-2023, with Apple planning to follow suit.
-Given that these two browsers, Chrome and Safari, account for about 80 percent of the global market share, this has significant implications for the online world.
-However, to fully grasp the impact of this announcement, we first need to explain what cookies are and the different types of cookies that exist.
+Google has announced the phasing out of third-party cookies, with Apple planning to follow suit.
+Given that Chrome and Safari account for about 80 percent of the global market share, this has significant implications for the online world.
+However, to fully grasp the impact of this announcement, we first need to explain what cookies are and the different types that exist.

 A cookie is a small text file stored in a browser used to access the internet.
 Most people have hundreds of cookies saved on their devices.
 The primary purpose of a cookie is to identify users and possibly create customized web pages or store login information for a website.
 Since a web server has no memory, the hosted website a user visits sends a cookie file to the browser, which is stored on the computer's hard drive.
 This allows the website to remember the user and their preferences.
 This exchange of information enables the web server to use this data to present customized web pages to the user.